DIKU-EDU/kudos/STYLE.rst

 we've sought to employ throughout the years.
 We kindly ask you to adhere to this style.

 We also try to give the reasons for our choices.
-If you disagree, you can take it up with your TA.
+If you disagree, you *can* take it up with your TA, but your time is better spent working on the assignment.

 Indentation
 -----------